Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Methodology

 Later, each object's expected stationarity score~$\mathbb{E}[\gls{pocd_score}_i]$ informs future updates and map maintenance.

-The change measure~$\gls{change}_{t,i}$ is computed only for expected objects~$\gls{obj_lib}_{t,\mathrm{exp}}$~(i.e., those objects within the camera's view).
-For out-of-view objects, a fake change measure is injected after a tunable delay and rate, set separately for $\gls{obj_s}_i \in \{\texttt{static},\; \texttt{dynamic}\}$ to reflect higher mobility of dynamic objects.
-To prevent premature deletion from the scene belief, we stop the decay process once the expected stationarity score~$\mathbb{E}[\gls{pocd_score}_i]$ reaches the removal threshold~$\theta_{\mathrm{removal}}$.
+We can directly measure the change~$\gls{change}_{t,i}$ only for objects that have been reobserved.
+To model the growing uncertainty of out-of-view objects, we inject a synthetic change to~$\gls{change}_{t,i}$ with magnitude defined based on the semantic prior $\gls{obj_s}_i$.
+For a likely \texttt{static}/\texttt{dynamic} object, the magnitude is correspondingly smaller/larger; this will correspondingly result in a slower/faster decay in the stationarity score of the object instance.
+To prevent premature deletion from the scene belief, we stop the decay process once the expected stationarity score~$\mathbb{E}[\gls{pocd_score}_i]$ reaches the removal threshold~$\theta_{\mathrm{r}}$.
 Figure~\ref{fig:stationarity_dynamic_vs_static} illustrates the evolution of~$\mathbb{E}[\gls{pocd_score}_i]$ for a \texttt{dynamic} object (chair) and a \texttt{static} object (coffee table).
 The dynamic object is assumed to move more frequently, resulting in a faster decay of its stationarity score.